Atlas975/Notes/MachineLearning/TreeModels/Decision_trees.md

 ![[Pasted image 20240403184944.png|400|400]]

 - Trees need to give both accurate predictions and be kept as shallow as possible (avoid overfitting), a good decision tree needs to balance both of these
-- The simplest way of handling this is to divide by the most important features in order until only a single datapoint is left / a max tree depth is reached.
+- The simplest way of handling this is to divide by the most important features in order until only a single datapoint is left / a max tree depth is reached.  (**ID3 algorithm**)

 ![[Pasted image 20240403194722.png|450|450]]